sfertman/stbx/README.md

 Code documentaion is fair in many of the newer files but may be lacking in the older ones.

-One of the major general issues I want to resolve is to find a way to generate documentaion from comments in Matlab files and put it on the main path here with links to the specific functions from within the doc.
+One of the major general issues I want to resolve is to find a way to generate documentation from comments in Matlab files and put it on the main path here with links to the specific functions from within the doc.